de-nets/MoveToSignal/docs/Sms.md

    eg: +49123456789-Max ExampleName.txt

-   Only the phone number important for SMS imports.
+   Only the phone number is important for SMS imports.
    The phone number needs to in international format starting with + and must only contain numbers.

 4. Run MoveToSignal in terminal to import the prepared messages